path-pattern-finder/path-pattern-finder.github.io/README.md

 # Download

-The [latest distribution release](https://github.com/path-pattern-finder/path-pattern-finder-dist/releases/latest) as well as [source-code](https://github.com/path-pattern-finder/path-pattern-finder) are both available to download on GitHub.
+The [latest release](https://github.com/path-pattern-finder/path-pattern-finder-dist/releases/latest) as well as [source-code](https://github.com/path-pattern-finder/path-pattern-finder) are both available to download on GitHub.

 The [latest JARs](https://github.com/path-pattern-finder/path-pattern-finder/packages/126777) are stored in GitHub Packages maven repository.